rscohn2/roco-home/docs/development-workflows.rst

 Create a virtual environment::

-  python -m venv signalpy-venv
+  python -m venv zignalz-venv
-  source signalpy-venv/bin/activate
+  source zignalz-venv/bin/activate

-Install editable signalpy into the environment with all tools needed for development::
+Install editable zignalz into the environment with all tools needed for development::

   pip install -e ./packages/.[dev,docs]